honkjs/forms/README.md

 # honkjs/forms

-A helper for keeping track of forms model state changes.
+A helper for keeping track of a forms model state changes.

 ```
 npm install @honkjs/forms